JuliaGaussianProcesses/KernelFunctions.jl/README.md

 KernelFunctions.jl provides a flexible framework for defining kernel functions, and an extensive collection of implementations.

-The aim is to make the API as model-agnostic as possible while still being user-friendly.
+The aim is to make the API as model-agnostic as possible while still being user-friendly, and to interoperate well with generic packages for handling parameters like [ParameterHandling.jl](https://github.com/invenia/ParameterHandling.jl/) and FluxML's [Functors.jl](https://github.com/FluxML/Functors.jl/).

 Where appropriate, kernels are AD-compatible.